About Ellenborough Falls

 Anyhow, encyclopedic trivia aside, there were other interpretive signs we encountered along the way to keep us educated about the ecology, geology, and the history of the Bulga Plateau.

-Ellenborough Falls resides in the Ellenborough Falls Reserve, which itself sits within the Manning Valley region of the Barrington Coast.
+Ellenborough Falls resides in the Ellenborough Falls Reserve, which itself sits within the Manning Valley region of the Barrington Coast near Comboyne, New South Wales.
 It is administered by the Midcoast Council.
 For information or inquiries about the area as well as current conditions, visit their website or Facebook page.

 I remembered driving to this waterfall was nontrivial because we were staying in Port Macquarie, which was probably at least 90 minutes drive.